MicronOxford/BeamDelta/README.md

 # BeamDelta: Alignment tool

 A simple GUI interface for python-microscope which allows a compatible camera (see python-microscope compatibility list) to be used for optical alignment purposes.
-The Gui will display live images, calculate and mark beam centroids and then store an alignment centroid position.
+The GUI will display live images, calculate and mark beam centroids and then store an alignment centroid position.
 Once a position is stored the live centroid then displays a pixel based delta position to allow precise alignment between the marked position and the new beam.

 BeamDelta is called from the command line using the following format: